 You have probably heard of the Child Development Associate (CDA) credential.
 But what is it?
-And more importantly, is it right for you?
-We work closely with the CDA Council here at Care Courses, so here’s our take on why it is beneficial to get this professional credential.
+Do you wonder if a CDA credential is worth it?
+Is CDA certification right for you?
+We work closely with the CDA Council here at Care Courses, so here’s our take on the top 5 reasons you should get a CDA Credential.

 Whether you’ve been working in the field of early childhood care and education for a long time or are new to it, there is always something to learn about young children.
 Most of the theory in early childhood education might be close to 100 years old, but there’s still good new research coming out.
 Getting your CDA Credential makes sure you know the latest stuff.
 Care Courses has training courses specifically designed to address the 8 CDA subject areas defined by the Council for Professional Recognition.
 With Care Courses you get the latest information about young children, you are well prepared for the CDA Exam, and you have the professional development to prove it.